peekuh/blog/peekblog/content/posts/SIWA.md

 }
 ```

 The `id_token` key holds the JWT encoded with the user’s details.
-Decoding this JWT should give the following a result in the following format.
+Decoding this JWT should give the following result in the following format.
 ```json
 {
     "iss": "https://appleid.apple.com",